Angold-4/OSDI/Chapters/Chapter1/2HS.md

 <br>

-##### The 360 was the first major computer line to use (small-scale) Integrated Circuits (ICs), thus providing a major price/performance advantage over the second generation machines, which were built up from individual transistors.
+**The 360 was the first major computer line to use (small-scale) Integrated Circuits (ICs), thus providing a major price/performance advantage over the second generation machines, which were built up from individual transistors.
 It was an immediate success, and the idea of a family of compatible computers was soon adopted by all the other major manufacturers.**

-###### 20200827 by Jiawei Wang(Angold-4)